 Beloved Blackpool estate agent dies as family pays tribute to ‘best dad and granddad’

+Beloved Lancashire estate agent and auctioneer dies as family pays tribute to ‘best dad and granddad’

 After living with the impacts of Parkinson’s for the past two years of his life, Harry died peacefully at home on June 6th.
 He is survived by his wife Christine Sutcliffe, children Darren and Lisa, step-daughter Julie, grandson Wyatt, and great-granddaughter Katherine.